Parables for Wooden Ears: Release and response

 Parables for Wooden Ears was released on 18 July 1994 on the Polydor Records label.
 Three singles were released from Parables for Wooden Ears: "Tail", released on 14 June 1994, "Grave Concern", released on 22 August 1994, and "Save Your Skin", released on 22 July 1995.
-Due to the minimal promotion and reputation of the band, the album and singles failed to chart.
+Due to the minimal promotion and reputation of the band, the singles failed to reach the ARIA top 100, with "Tail" performing the best, peaking at 118.

 Critics generally agreed with Powderfinger's assessment of the album, with some describing it as "a thundering rock album" and noting the similarity to Americana.
 Fanning also noted that the album had a lot less "balance" than the album that followed it, Double Allergic.
 Other critics noted that Parables for Wooden Ears had a "dark, overly complex metal sound" and complained of the album's "distorted guitars", but put this down to the album being a learning experience for the band.

 Parables for Wooden Ears received a moderate response from reviewers.
 Juice reviewer John Encarnacao enjoyed the rock elements of the album, drawing comparisons to Pearl Jam, Soundgarden and Alice In Chains.
 He thanked producer Tony Cohen for the "big sound" of the album, and said that the musicians on the album "not only know about power and restraint, but also play tastefully".
 Encarnacao stated that Fanning "lays the emotion on thick and usually more than gets away with it."
 The review was summarised by stating that the album may have been "a bit like the retro-rock that the big corporations want you to buy", but that nonetheless it was a good album.